 The Arizona Legislature and the Arizona Game and Fish Commission determine how much money is available each year.
-For the 2012 grant year, the total amount of money available is $75,000.
+For the FY 2016 grant year $75,000 was available.
 Multiple awards may be made.
 Sportsmen’s groups may apply for single or multiple grants; more than one grant may be awarded to the same group (must be stand-alone projects).
 The Arizona Game and Fish Department may partially fund project(s) at its discretion.

 What types of projects are eligible to receive grant funds?